-The data as currently available also gives the county the ability to use and develop monitoring strategies like dashboards and standard reports.
+The data as it is currently available also gives the county the ability to use and develop monitoring strategies like dashboards and standard reports.
 A dashboard allows for a consistent presentation of key data, as well as exploration and filtering.
-Based on the data strategy noted above, there is currently a Tableau8 based dashboard used for workgroup meetings.
-Yolo County could use this design to create its own dashboard approach, even if it chooses a different platform.
-The dashboard will continue to be developed with the input of the workgroup, and future development could be derived from the data governance strategy put forward.
+Based on the data strategy noted above, there is currently a Tableau1 based dashboard used for workgroup meetings, but the platform is less important than the scalability and accessibility across wide numbers of people in agencies.
+Sacramento County could use this design to create its own dashboard approach, even if it chooses a different platform.
+Dashboards can also be used for varying purposes, so the design and logic need to match the users' expectations.
+For example, a simple jail population monitoring dashboard can help inform single questions, as well as allow for more "self-service" across agencies and the public without risking client identification.